Siamese Insurance

 Review Policy Details

-Carefully examine waiting periods and coverage exclusions before purchasing.
-Request sample policies from your top choices to understand exactly what's covered and when coverage begins.
+Review waiting periods and coverage exclusions carefully before purchasing.
+Request sample policies from your top choices to confirm which conditions qualify for reimbursement.

 4. 4